dirk-dms/mini-pov/README.md

 ## The basic idea

 > We strap the pcb and LEDs and powersupply to the back of the fan and fix the blades on the ground.
+> So our electronics and powersupply will rotate together with the fan enclosure and we won't need
+> sliding contacts for powersupply etc.
+> The esperuino pico has a onboard FET to drive high current sources like our fan.
 > The fan will turn with ~50Hz and generate 2 tacho pulses per revolution to synchronize the video.
 > The leds are mounted vertically so we get a cylindrical display.
 > Since the PCB rotates we'll auto shut down the fan after a minute or so.